-The industrial revolution is a change from an agrarian economy to an industrial economy which in its implementation, uses machines to process raw materials into ready-to-use materials.
+The industrial revolution is a change from an agrarian economy to an industrial economy that in its implementation, uses machines to process raw materials into ready-to-use materials.
 In short, this revolution succeeded in changing the human work system from muscle power to machine power.
 In the 19th century, this event Industrial Revolution by Friedrich Engels and Louis-Auguste Blanqui.

 History of the Industrial Revolution

-The Industrial Revolution has been marking by its revolutionary impacts on the economic and socio-political sectors.
+The Industrial Revolution has been marked by its revolutionary impacts on the economic and socio-political sectors.
 In the Middle Ages, Europe applied its largest system of power to the nobility, called feudalism.
 Thus, only nobles or royal descendants can open economic activities.
 At that time, the state of the UK economy also relied on the closed agricultural sector or latifundium.
 That happens because of the system of feudalism itself.